 Whatever happens now, it’s clear the government and Chorus will both share some pain.
 If the government walks away from Chorus or decides to strictly enforce existing contracts, stressing the company’s finances or worse, it will find it difficult to form similar partnerships with private companies for future projects.
 It will also create problems for incoming investment.

 Equity position, what equity position?

-A centre right government will jump through fire to avoid taking equity or another form of ownership in the network company – although that may be the easiest way of this impasse.
+A centre-right government will jump through fire to avoid taking equity or another form of ownership in the network company – although that may be the easiest way of this impasse.

 Some aspects of the debate bordered on satire.
 Although the Coalition for Fair Internet Pricing created the impression the thick end of a billion dollars in higher copper prices or so would come from the public’s pockets, there was evidence that little of the money would trickle down to consumers.
-In truth the money question is more about whether Chorus’s shareholders or the people who ultimately own Vodafone and the other telcos would benefit.
+The money question is more about whether Chorus’s shareholders or the people who ultimately own Vodafone and the other telcos would benefit.

 On the other hand, there’s a huge grassroots support for the Commerce Commission.
 Who would have thought such a dry and academically detached organisation would trigger so many passions?

-Communications minister Amy Adams has a possible get out of jail card with the government commissioned independent report on Chorus’s financial position which is due to drop shortly before Christmas.
+Communications Minister Amy Adams has a possible get out of jail card with the government-commissioned independent report on Chorus’s financial position which is due to drop shortly before Christmas.

 I’m told by people close to the UFB project that Chorus is not the only fibre company running into problems and that others are watching to see what happens next.

-Meanwhile the whole episode has damaged the government’s reputation as a steady pair of hands.
+The episode has damaged the government’s reputation as a steady pair of hands.
 An election is less than a year away – some insiders say sooner rather than later.
 If you want evidence of how large-scale telecommunications projects can cause political fallout look no further than Australia.